Search

 Remark : Theorem 1 can be interpreted as a triangle inequality under the norm

-although this definition of Δ is not really a distance as Δ(A,A)0.
+although this definition of $\Delta$ is not really a distance as $\Delta(A,A)\neq 0$.

-Putting C=A and then B=A in Theorem 1 we have
+Putting $C=A$ and then $B=-A$ in Theorem 1 we have

-Corollary 2 : For all A,BR, we have
+Corollary 2 : For all $A,B\subset \mathbb R$, we have

-The last inequality basically says that if A has small doubling, then AA is also small.
-Now, we want to show that AA being small also implies that A+A is.
+The last inequality basically says that if $A$ has small doubling, then $A-A$ is also small.
+Now, we want to show that $A-A$ being small also implies that $A+A$ is.
 For that, we proceed with

-Lemma 3 : Let A,BR be finite.
-If there is a c>0 so that
+Lemma 3 : Let $A,B\subset \mathbb R$ be finite.
+If there is a $c>0$ so that

 then, we have

-for any finite CR.
+for any finite $C\subset \mathbb R$.

-Proof : We use induction on the size of C. For |C|=1, i.e., C={x}, we have
+Proof : We use induction on the size of $C$.
+For $\left\vert C\right\vert =1$, i.e., $C=\{x\}$, we have

 and hence the statement is trivial.

-Now, let us assume that the statement is true for a non-empty set C, and define C:=C{x} for some xC.
+Now, let us assume that the statement is true for a non-empty set $C$, and define $C^\prime := C\cup \{x\}$ for some $x\notin C$.
 We define

 so that